By Liam Higgins

 The termination of employment can be expensive for employers and, according to Jaramillo, is the subject of most employment cases that go to court.

 There are a number of expenses an employer must pay when a worker’s employment is terminated, whether it is by resignation or firing.
 These can range from a few hundred dollars to thousands of dollars, depending on length of employment and circumstances of termination.
 Under Ecuador’s labor law, workers accumulate credit for time worked and are entitled to additional pay when they leave a job.
-“Even for one year’s full-time employment, this can be $1,000 to $2,000,” Jaramillo says.

 If an employer fires an employee, severance costs can be much higher, even in the case where an employee is suspected of theft.
 “In a case like this, since it is considered a crime, there must be a court record showing the conviction of the employee,” Jaramillo says.
 “Otherwise, it is just the employer’s word against the employee, and the court will usually rule in favor of the employee.”